gustavnavar/Grid.Blazor/docs/blazor_client/Quick_start.md

 The steps to build a grid razor page using **GridBlazor** are:

+1. Add a reference to **GridBlazor** in the **_Imports.razor** file of the client project's root folder

+    ```razor
+        ...
+        @using GridBlazor
+        ...
+    ```

-1. Create a razor page on the client project to render the grid.
+2. Create a razor page on the client project to render the grid.
 The page file must have a .razor extension.
 An example of razor page is:

     ```razor
         @page "/gridsample"
+        @using GridShared
+        @using GridShared.Utility
+        @using Microsoft.Extensions.Primitives
         @inject IUriHelper UriHelper

         @if (_task.IsCompleted)